HOME—US Scouting—Scouting America (BSA)

 GOD

 BSA has been more conservative than GSUSA in defining belief in God.
 Although BSA implies belief in a monotheistic deity, they recognize a number of non-monotheistic or non-theistic religions, so a range of beliefs is allowed.
-Many other national Scouting organizations that belong to WOSM (World Organization of the Scout Movement) have broader definitions of belief in God, roughly comparable to GSUSA's statement above.
+Many other national Scouting organizations that belong to WOSM (World Organization of the Scout Movement) have broader definitions of belief in God, roughly comparable to GSUSA's statement above, and WOSM allows its national Scouting organizations to welcome non-religious members, including atheists (as does Scouts Canada, for example).

 Copyright © 2021-24 by Troop 97 BSA